burakssen/zpak/README.md

 # Encode a directory into an archive (default: LZ4 compression)
 zpak encode <input_dir> <output_file>

-# Encode with a specific algorithm: lz4, zstd, lzma
+# Encode with a specific algorithm: lz4, zstd
 zpak encode <input_dir> <output_file> <algorithm>

 # Decode an archive into a directory